treavorgagne/socketio-go-chat/README.md

 # socketio-chat-app

 This `express` application was a small project used to get me more familiar with [socket.io](https://socket.io).
-To make this, I used socket.io in `Node.js`, `HTML`, and `javascript`.
+To make this, I used socket.io in `Golang`, `HTML`, and `javascript`.
 Lastely, this project is hosted on a free heroku dyno instance which deploys automatically on `git push -u origin main` calls.

 ## IMPLEMENTATION